 MRR = [2300 - 2500/2500] x 100 % MRR = -8%

 The MRR is still acceptable at this rate and period, but having to bear this rate within the next month would already cause a substantial impact on the revenues of the toy store; the business owner should have an immediate action for this occurrence.
-In this way, conducting customer retention metrics such as revenue churn metrics is beneficial.

 5. Repeat Purchase Ratio